-- Forget trying to be clever.
-You do not need a smart idea.
-Finding a simple, powerful way to say what your product or service does for people is usually the best approach.
+- Finding a simple, powerful way to say what your product or service does for people is usually the best approach.

 - If your product is truly unique or exclusive, say so.

-- Offer a tangible and quickly-realised benefit for a reasonable price.
+- Offer a tangible benefit for a reasonable price.

-- Other approaches include identifying the problem solved by your product, highlighting unusual product features, emphasising low prices, launching special offers or competitions and using compelling headlines.
+- Identifying the problem solved by your product, highlighting product features, emphasising low prices, launching special offers or competitions and using compelling headlines.

-- Send a free product sample, if this is relevant and viable.
+- Send a free sample, if this is relevant and viable.

 Try out your ideas

-- Ask other people, especially customers, to read your draft copy and tell you what the words mean to them.
+- Ask a few customers to read your draft copy and give you feedback.

 - Test different versions of your mailing, with different messages, on small samples.
 Find out what works best before sending to your entire list.

-- Email newsletters are particularly quick and easy to test.
+- Email newsletters are easy to test.
 You can quickly see how many emails were opened, how many readers clicked through, and so on.

 3. Making your mailshot compelling